In situ imaging of low-carbon CEMent hydration with SYNchrotron X-rays

 If attained, it will allow a better understanding of cement hydration at early ages.
 Chiefly, the transition from the accelerated to the decelerated stage will be understood, which should allow a rational enhancement of the early age reactivity through admixtures like C-S-H seeding and alkanolamines.

-Development of Low CO2 Binders
+Development of Low-Carbon Binders

 Based on the 4D understanding of cement hydration, syn4cem will develop binders with lower CO2 footprints.
 The focus will be on limestone calcined clay cements, where the highest possible amount of clinker will be replaced by these abundant supplementary cementitious materials.
-The hydration reactions of these systems must be accelerated to achieve competitive mechanical strengths at one day, which is key for on-site applications.
+The hydration reactions of these systems must be accelerated to have competitive mechanical strengths at one day, which is key for on-site applications.

 Interdisciplinary Advances